SURFnet/ooapi-tester/README.md

 ## Building and packaging

+1. Run `clj -T:build init-mapper` once to initialize git submodules.
+2. Run `clj -T:build prep-mapper` to prepare the submodule (checks out proper version and generates `deps.edn` from `project.clj`)
-1. Run `clj -T:build uberjar` to create an uberjar
+3. Run `clj -T:build uberjar` to create an uberjar.
-2. Run `clj -T:build package` to package the uberjar as an executable.
+4. Run `clj -T:build native` to compile the uberjar as a native binary.

-## Creating a native binary
-1. Make sure the `GRAALVH_HOME` environment variable is set.
-2. Run `./compile`